AIR TRANSPORT OF THE FUTURE: CARBON-EFFICIENT AND AFFORDABLE FOR FAMILIES

 Policymakers can further improve the framework conditions for more CO2-efficient flying:

-• Promote renewable fuels: Electricity-based aviation fuels play a key role in decarbonising air transport.
-This urgently requires the market ramp-up of power-to-liquid kerosene from renewable sources.
-The PtL roadmap drawn up jointly by policymakers and industry must now be implemented consistently.
+• Promote power-based fuels: Electricity-based aviation fuels play a key role in decarbonising air transport.
+This urgently requires the market ramp-up of power-to-liquid kerosene for which renewable electricity from photovoltaics and wind power is used.
+The PtL roadmap drawn up jointly by policymakers and industry must now be implemented consistently in order to achieve the ambitious goals by 2030.

 • Modernise air traffic control: Air traffic control can reduce emissions with climate-optimised routing.
 To achieve this, it must be further automated and harmonised internationally.